 Put a (Nuva)Ring On It!
+Don’t bleed on your wedding day or special occasion!

 If possible, schedule your wedding day so it doesn’t coincide with your time of the month.
 Obviously, this is a lot easier said than done, especially for folks who have irregular periods.
 So, what happens if you find yourself getting married when your period arrives?
 For starters, take your usual remedy to ease your cramps and wear a tampon or a menstrual cup; the latter is a reusable period product that collects blood instead of absorbing it and can be used for up to 12 hours without emptying.
 This means you can insert the cup before you put your wedding dress on and forget about it until after you take it off.
 Cool, right?

 You probably don’t want to deal with pregnancy symptoms whether it’s your wedding or your best friend’s your sister’s — fatigue, nausea, and a rapidly changing body is a big no no!
 If you’ve got the time to figure out a form of contraception that works for you, start sooner rather than later.
-You might get some initial breakthrough bleeding or bloating as your body adjusts to the hormones but you may also experience clearer skin and positive changes in weight.
+You might get some initial breakthrough bleeding as your body adjusts to the hormones but you may also experience clearer skin and positive changes in weight.

 Ultimately, weddings can be stressful.
 If you’re freaking out about all of the things that still need to get done, TAKE A DEEP BREATH.
 Everything is going to work out and the ceremony will be magical no matter what.
 If you’re concerned about not being on birth control on your wedding day, Pandia Health can get you set up with a method that works for you in minutes!
 The company hosts a wonderful team of doctors who are available to chat online 24/7 and ensure confidentiality, convenience, and care.